Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "DB, Para drop cannot go ahead while BIG HOTEL have air superiority."

-*"STAINLESS… UFO is producing zero emissions, and it’s transparent to all sensors"*
+*"STAINLESS...
+UFO is producing zero emissions, and it’s transparent to all sensors"*

 "Surf the damn thing and tape an IR flare to it if you have to, support is not available until that UFO has been splashed."
 Powell repeated.